Generating Physically-Consistent Satellite Imagery for Climate Visualizations: Related Work

 \subsection{Climate change visualization tools}

 Visualizations of climate change are commonly used in policy making and community discussions on climate adaptation~\cite{Sheppard_2012, Cohen_2012}.
-Landscape visualizations are used to raise environmental awareness in the general public or policy~\cite{Sheppard_2005,Schmidt_2019}, because they can convey the impacts of climate change, such as rising sea levels or coastal floods, in a compelling and engaging manner (~\cite{Sheppard_2005},~\cref{fig:related_works}b).
+Landscape or 'street-view' visualizations are used to raise environmental awareness in the general public or policy~\cite{Sheppard_2005,Schmidt_2019}, because they can convey the impacts of climate change, such as rising sea levels or coastal floods, in a compelling and engaging manner (\cite{Sheppard_2005},~\cref{fig:related_works}b).
 Most landscape visualizations, however, are limited to regional information~\cite{Strauss_2015}.
 Additionally, most landscape visualizations require expensive physics-based renderings and/or high-resolution digital elevation models~\cite{Strauss_2015}.
 Alternative visualization tools of coastal floods or sea-level rise are color-coded maps, such as~\cite{NOAA_2020, NoaaSlosh_20, ClimateCentral_18}.
 Color-coded maps convey the flood extent on a city-wide scale, but are less engaging than a photorealistic image~\cite{Sheppard_2012}.
-We are generating compelling visualizations of future coastal floods as satellite imagery to aid in policy and community discussion on climate adaptation.
+We are generating compelling visualizations of climate change-related events as satellite imagery to aid in policy and community discussions on climate adaptation.